Arithmetic Properties Of $\ell$-adic \'Etale Cohomology and Nearby Cycles of Rigid-Analytic Spaces: Deligne's category

 by Remark~\ref{rmk:verdier-duality-compatible} and Remark~\ref{rmk:rational-good}.
-Therefore, the claim for mixed complexes of weight $\geq d$ follows from Proposition~\ref{prop:mixed-independent} applied to $\bf{D}_{X\times_s \eta}(\F)$.
+Therefore, the claim for mixed complexes of weight $\geq w$ follows from Proposition~\ref{prop:mixed-independent} applied to $\bf{D}_{X\times_s \eta}(\F)$.
 The claim for pure complexes of weight $w$ follows from Proposition~\ref{prop:mixed-independent} applied to both $\F$ and $\bf{D}_{X\times_s \eta}(\F)$. \end{proof}

-\begin{defn} An object $\F\in D^b_c(X\times_s \eta; \Q_\ell)$ is {\it mixed of weights $\leq w$} (resp. {\it mixed of weights $\geq d$}, resp. {\it pure of weight $w$}) if $\sigma_X^*\F\in D^b_c(X; \Q_\ell)$ is mixed of weights $\leq w$ (resp. mixed of weights $\geq d$, resp. pure of weight $w$) for a(ny) choice of a continuous splitting $\sigma\colon G_s \to G_\eta$. \end{defn}
+\begin{defn} An object $\F\in D^b_c(X\times_s \eta; \Q_\ell)$ is {\it mixed of weights $\leq w$} (resp. {\it mixed of weights $\geq w$}, resp. {\it pure of weight $w$}) if $\sigma_X^*\F\in D^b_c(X; \Q_\ell)$ is mixed of weights $\leq w$ (resp. mixed of weights $\geq w$, resp. pure of weight $w$) for a(ny) choice of a continuous splitting $\sigma\colon G_s \to G_\eta$. \end{defn}

 Now we discuss that mixedness (resp. purity) of a complex in $D^b_c(X\times_s \eta; \Q_\ell)$ can be checked after a (possibly non-finite) extension of arithmetic fields.

-For an extension of non-archimedean arithmetic fields $K\subset K'$, we denote by $k'$ residue field of $K'$, $\eta'$ the classifying topos of the pro-finite group $G_{K'}$, and $s'$ the classifying topos of the pro-finite group $G_{k'}$.
+\begin{notation} For an extension of non-archimedean arithmetic fields $K\subset K'$, we denote by $k'$ residue field of $K'$, $\eta'$ the classifying topos of the pro-finite group $G_{K'}$, and $s'$ the classifying topos of the pro-finite group $G_{k'}$.
 The diagram

 commutes up to an equivalence.
-So we have a natural morphism of topoi
+So we have a natural morphism of Deligne's topoi